andrewblackmon/culture/benefits.md

 **401(k)**

-401(k)s are one of the best ways to save for your retirement.
-It’s only available through your employer.
-It’s tax-advantaged and allows you to contribute pre-tax dollars to stocks and bonds.
-By saving money in a 401(k), your money will be able to grow tax-deferred, meaning the money you invest now has an even better chance to grow over time.

 We provide a 401(k) plan through Betterment.
 Betterment is an easy to use online service that helps with fund allocation for your 401(k) investments.
 TBT covers the admin fees for everyone who participates in the plan.

+401(k)s are one of the best ways to save for your retirement.
+It’s only available through your employer, and it’s tax-advantaged and allows you to contribute pre-tax dollars to stocks and bonds.
+By saving money in a 401(k), your money will be able to grow tax-deferred, meaning the money you invest now has an even better chance to grow over time.

 We auto enroll all employees to defer 3% of their salary per pay check.
 However, you can change your deferral amount, or decline to participate in the plan at anytime by accessing your online Betterment account.
 It will just take 1 pay cycle for the contribution change to take effect within payroll.